Images and Media

 We Need At Least One Image

-We enjoy media-rich pieces, and will be happy to work with you to help you illustrate your work or choose media.
-Each column or feature needs at a minimum, one good quality image to use as the featured image at the top of the article.
-Columns will typically have two to five images, and features will typically have four to eight images.
+We enjoy media-rich pieces and will happily work with you to help you illustrate your work or choose media.
+Each column or feature needs at least one good-quality image to use as the featured image at the top of the article.
+Columns typically have two to five images, and features usually have four to eight images.
 We have had some articles with many more, so please don’t feel limited by these numbers, especially if it will help you craft the best version of your work.

 One Image Will Be The Featured Image

-We need one image to be the featured image for each article – this image is displayed at the very top by the title, and is used for previews.
+We need one image to be the featured image for each article.
+This image is displayed at the top by the title and is used for previews.

-This image must be high quality, and it is ideal if this image is at least 1200 px wide, and intended to be viewed in landscape format (wider than it is tall).
+This image must be high quality, and it is ideal if it is at least 1200 px wide and intended to be viewed in landscape format (wider than it is tall).

-Sometimes this is a unique image in the article, and sometimes it is a repeat of an image that appears later in the piece.
-This image is typically to be considered attractive, and representative of the piece.
+Sometimes, this is a unique image in the article; sometimes, it repeats an image appearing later in the piece.
+Either way, this image is typically considered attractive and representative of the piece.

 File Format

 • We prefer images as JPG, PNG, or TIFF.
-If your images are in another format, let us know and we’ll see if we can convert it.
+Let us know if your images are in another format, and we’ll see if we can convert them.

-• We will upload video to YouTube or Vimeo in order to include it, unless it is already hosted there, in which case we will link to it.
+• We may upload videos to YouTube or Vimeo unless it is already hosted there, in which case we will link to it.

 • We can use MP3 files for audio clips.